-In June 2019, the EU published the final Capital Requirements Regulation II or CRR II (EU Regulation 2019/876) in the Official Journal of the European Union.
-These rules refine and continue to implement Basel III in the EU and amend a number of areas including the leverage ratio, the net stable funding ratio, counterparty credit risk, market risk and exposures to central counterparties, as well as introducing changes to reporting and disclosure requirements.
+These Pillar 3 disclosures are prepared in accordance with the Capital Requirements Regulation (CRR) and the Capital Requirements Directive (CRD) - collectively referred to as CRD IV - as retained in UK law on departure from the EU.
+The subsequent iterations of these rules, namely CRR II (Regulation (EU) 2019/876) and CRD V (Directive (EU) 2019/878) refine and continue to implement Basel III in the EU and amend a number of areas including the leverage ratio, the net stable funding ratio, counterparty credit risk, market risk, exposures to central counterparties, interest rate risk in the banking book and maximum distributable amounts, as well as introducing changes to reporting and disclosure requirements.